Mariners vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.
+- In four games as the underdog over the last 10 matchups, the Mariners have a record of 2-2.

-- When it comes to the total, the Mariners and their opponents are 8-2-0 in their previous 10 games.
+- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on eight occasions.

-- The Mariners have fallen short of covering the spread in the one of their past 10 matchups that had a set runline.
-In three consecutive games, Seattle and its opponent have finished above the over/under, with the average total set by oddsmakers being 7.3 runs.
+- The Mariners have not covered a spread in any of their past 10 games (one of those contests had a spread).
+Seattle games have finished above the set point total four times in a row, and the average total in this streak was 7.2 runs.

 Read More About This Game